-Traveling to multiple physician appointments on different days of the week isn’t easy or preferable for anyone, let alone someone coping with amyotrophic lateral sclerosis (ALS).
+Traveling to multiple appointments on different weekdays isn't easy or preferable for anyone, let alone someone with amyotrophic lateral sclerosis (ALS).

 At the OhioHealth ALS Clinic at Westerville Medical Campus, you or your family member have access to multiple specialists in one location.
 In fact, during a typical visit, you stay in one room and our team comes to you.

 Each visit to the OhioHealth ALS Clinic includes a thorough, multidisciplinary evaluation, during which patients and families can get answers to their questions all in one visit from our expert team:

 - Occupational therapist

 - Registered nurse or care services coordinator with the ALS Association Central and Southern Ohio Chapter

 Connecting ALS patients with OhioHealth Home Care for medical equipment and in-home care.
 OhioHealth outpatient facilities for physical, occupational and speech therapy.

 - What to Expect When You Visit